 Please note that only unsecured debt is included in a debt management plan so you may not be debt free at the end of the plan if you have a mortgage.
 You must also ensure you continue to pay priority debts such as rent and utility bills.

 A for profit debt management company will charge you a fee for administering your case.
 A charity providing debt management plans will not charge you for the solution.
-Check our debt management calculator today to see how much longer a for profit debt management plan would take, and how much the for-profit company would take in fees.
-Use our debt management calculator now.
+This can save you, typically, between 10%-40% because all of your monthly contributions will go directly to your debt solution.

 Debt to Family and Friends